Lizn-zn/Stock-Model/data_prepare/README.md

 ## Data Prepare
 You should put this .py file under GPSJ folder.
-It generates csv file by stock, as well as by feature.
+It generates .csv files by stock, as well as by feature.

 #### Work to Be Completed
 1. Data missing